Glenda & Lila

 September 11, 1934 - April 14, 2026

-Glenda was born in Fort Worth in 1934 to parents Ruby and George Baldwin.
-She and Fred were married in 1951 at ages 16 and 18 in Fort Worth where they immediately started their building business and began their family.
-They led a very happy and successful life with their three children, Sharla, Ron, and Steve, their spouses and children, and their 8 great grandchildren.
+Glenda was born in Fort Worth in 1934 to Ruby and George Baldwin.
+She and Fred were married in 1951 at University Christian Church in Fort Worth at ages 16 and 18.
+They immediately started their building business and began their family.
+They led a very happy and successful life with their three children, Sharla, Ron, and Steve, their spouses and children, and their 5 great-grandchildren.
 Glenda loved to sing, paint, and play the piano; she was very talented and accomplished in everything she did.
 Her family was the most important thing to her, and she loved spending time with them and tending to her garden.

-Glenda is loved and respected by everyone who knew her and her influence on their family, business, church, and associations will be always remembered and admired.
-She had a very strong faith in the Lord and she and Fred remained loyal members of University Church Christian Church where they married and remained members throughout their lives.
+Glenda is loved and respected by everyone who knew her, and her influence on their family, business, church and associations will always be remembered and admired.
+She had a very strong faith in the Lord and she and Fred remained loyal members of University Christian Church where they married and remained members throughout their lives.
+A beautiful service was held at University Christian Church in honor of Glenda and her family.

 Lila Parker – In Loving Memory